Rubella Ballet: History

 The band's line-up underwent several changes before their next release, "Money Talks" (1985); Sean and Gem had left, to be replaced by Adam and Rachel Minx (Zillah's younger sister Rachel Irene Jane Ashworth), and Adam himself has replaced by Steve Cachman prior to the recording of the debut album At Last, It's Playtime, the same year, an album that has been described as "chugging mid-paced stuff, many of the tracks dominated by Zillah's steamroller-flat vox".
 The line-up stabilized over the next few years, the band recording a second album, If... in 1986.
 A compilation and a double live album followed, but it would be 1990 before the next studio album, At the End of the Rainbow.
 The band split up shortly after its release, Sid already playing in the dance band Xenophobia.

 In 2000, the band reformed for a performance at the European Gathering festival in Milton Keynes, and have continued on and off since, with the core members Sid and Zillah joined by a varying line-up including original guitarist Fender.
 A retrospective covering the first half of the band's career, Anarchy in the U.V., including Ballet Bag, Ballet Dance, At Last It's Play Time, the 12-inch version of "Money Talks", and two previously unreleased tracks, was released in December 2008.
 A second volume was released in 2010, containing the remaining tracks from the band's back-catalogue.
+They went on to release Planet Punk in 2014 and Danger of Death in 2018.
+In late 2019, Emily Flea joined the band as bassist.
+Rubella Ballet continue to perform with their most recent release being Rich with Our Money in 2023.